 Another interesting thing about Spokane, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The education level of Spokane citizens is substantially higher than the typical US community, as 31.29% of adults in Spokane have at least a bachelor's degree.
+The overall education level of Spokane citizens is substantially higher than the typical US community, as 31.29% of adults in Spokane have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Spokane in 2018 was $29,427, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,708 for a family of four.
 However, Spokane contains both very wealthy and poor people as well.